pluscloudopen/docs/content/en/docs/tutorials/zero-to-vm/_index.md

 Enter the "USERNAME" value from the e-mail in the "**User Name**" field, use the password from the "PWX_LINK" for the "**Password**" field and try the "DOMAIN_NAME" for the "**Domain**" field.

-Click on "Sign In" and you should be logged in to the web gui of pluscloud open.
+Click on "**Sign In**" and you should be logged in to the web gui of pluscloud open.

 ![screenshot of the horizon start page](2023-04-20_18-36.png)